mattjh1/mattjh-blog/content/post/grag-ingestion.md

 </div>
 {{< /rawhtml >}}

-If you enjoyed this read, please check out my blog post about the [gRAG frontend Application](../grag-app).
+I have another post in the works that covers something completely different, the frontend application.
+Coming soon 😁